james-a-watson/ml_nn_handwriting/README.md

 predictions more accurate.

 # Difficulties
 The construction of the network was not the hardest part of this project.
-Beyond some fiddly numpy function and the odd hour spent solving obscure array bugs, the concept and coding was within my competancies.
+Beyond some fiddly numpy functions and the odd hour spent solving obscure array bugs, the concept and coding was within my competancies.
 The thing I learned the most in this project was how to  optimize code.
 In no project I have built before were so many loops required.
-Having to call the same function so many times required any slight inefficiency to be magified.
+Having to call the same function so many times caused any slight inefficiency to be magnified.

 When I first wrote the code it took just over 20 mins.
 I used vectorization to reduce the number of loops and cProfiling to identify which functions and methods were taking the most time.
 This allowed me to get the algorthm